BettercareHealth/bettercare/nc/nc-8.md

 ### 8-d Do not prick your finger by mistake

 Be very careful not to prick your finger by mistake when obtaining a sample of capillary blood from an infant.
 Immediately after piercing the infant’s skin, the lancet must be placed in a special container for ‘sharps’.
 It is very important to dispose of the lancet before transferring the drop of blood onto the reagent strip.
 Most people prick themselves while removing the used equipment after the procedure.
 Therefore, never leave a lancet or needle lying exposed.
-Viruses such as hepatitis B and HIV can be transmitted as a result of a finger prick with a lancet or needle if the patient is infected.
+Viruses such as hepatitis&nbsp;B and HIV can be transmitted as a result of a finger prick with a lancet or needle if the patient is infected.

 > Place the lancet in a special container for ‘sharps’ immediately after piercing the skin.